-In cooperation with Haus der Photographie / Deichtorhallen Hamburg, Foam Fotografiemuseum Amsterdam and Fotografie Forum Frankfurt (FFF), Olympus created recommended, a fellowship for up-and-coming photographers in the artistic field.
+In cooperation with Haus der Photographie / Deichtorhallen Hamburg, Foam Fotografiemuseum Amsterdam and Fotografie Forum Frankfurt (FFF), Olympus created recommended in 2017, a fellowship for up-and-coming photographers in the artistic field.
 The aim is to support the photographers at a crucial juncture in their careers by enabling them to work closely with curators at the three renowned European institutions for photography.

 The fellowship, which includes a grant as well as advisory support, enables every two years three selected fellows to undertake a dedicated photo project.
 Each fellow is personally coached by a curator at one of the distinguished photography institutions in conceiving and realising the project.
 The curators then exhibit the project results in order to draw the attention of the wider audience and the art world to the fellows’ work.

 Up-and-coming photographers in the artistic field

 The fellowship is intended for photographers who are active in the artistic field or artists who use the medium of photography.
 The candidates should have already developed an individual position that is reflected in their portfolio.
 The curators recommend photographers they regard as particularly promising.

 They must already have professional experience and must reside in Germany, the Netherlands, Austria or Switzerland.
 There is no age limit.

 Support for a photographic project and presentation

 The three fellows each receive a grant of €10.000 and camera equipment from Olympus to use primarily in implementing their project within the designated time frame.
 A different curator coaches each fellow.
 Workshops with the curators as well as exchanges with technical and marketing experts from Olympus complement the programme.

 The results are exhibited by the Haus der Photographie / Deichtorhallen Hamburg, Foam Fotografiemuseum Amsterdam and Fotografie Forum Frankfurt.
 The project partners also assist the fellows with public relations, including integrating them in their own official communications if possible.

 To promote the development of the photographic arts